tradervue/api-docs/README.md

 Importing trade data in Tradervue is an asynchronous operation, due to the potentially large amount of data being processed and the time it might take.
-You make one API call to upload trade data and create a new import; you then make a second call to retrieve the current status of that import.
-No new imports can be created until the previous status has been read.
+You make one API call to upload trade data and create a new import; you then make another call to retrieve the status of that import.

+No new imports can be created until the previous import has completed; you can tell when this happens by retrieving the status of the prior import.
+You are not required to retrieve the status, but it is the only way to know if the prior import encountered errors or limits.

 ### Query import status